-It’s typical of humans, really.
-We’ve managed to encapsulate the beauty of nature’s ecosystems and house it inside a little glass world, so what do we do next?
+Okay, we’ve managed to encapsulate the beauty of nature’s ecosystems and housed it inside a little glass world, so what do we do next?

 In how small a space are we still able to replicate some sort of self-sustaining ecosystem?

-We’ll not only answer this question and more, but show you exactly how to do it.
+We’ll answer this question and more and show you exactly how to do it.
 But first, let’s get started with some miniature terrarium inspiration!

 This page may contain affiliate links that allow us to make a small commission (at no further cost to yourself). 💚 Thank you for helping to support the tribe!

 You’ll notice we’ve differentiated between mini and micro terrariums.